oicr-gsi/shesmu/docs/tutorial.md

 ## Variables Gangs
 When grouping, it can be useful for have predefined sets of variables to use in a `By` clause for any given input format.
-A input format can define a _gang_ that defines a short-hand name of a set of variables to used in grouping together.
+An input format can define a _gang_ that defines a short-hand name of a set of variables to used in grouping together.
 The gang can then be used in the `By` of either a `Group` or `Pick` operation: